Frequently Asked Questions (FAQ)

 Is it necessary to provide the diploma and letter of admittance from my university in English?
 Is it necessary to make notarial attestations?

-No, it's not mandatory.
+No, neither are mandatory.

 Is there an age limit?

 I've just submitted my application, what else am I expected to do?
 When will I be informed of the selection results?

-How are grant recipients selected?
+How are the grantees selected?

 The selection process includes five rounds:

-Why is a particular candidate not selected?
+Why is a candidate not selected?